Brian Dickens Memorial, 1937 - 2012

 Brian Dickens was a very special person, who touched many lives.
 He will not be forgotten as he lives on in the memories of his family and friends.

-When you make the donation below, we will already know that it is in loving memory of Brian, and we will send an acknowledgement to his family, but you can also add a message, or tell us how you want your name to appear on the acknowledgement in the memo below!
+When you make the donation below, we will already know it is Brian Dickens Memorial and we will send an acknowledgement of your gift to the family.